Yangsy56302/PythonsAndBoxes/README.md

-# PythonSandbox
+# Pythons&Boxes

-**PythonSandbox** is a sandbox game using Python for code, like its *temp* name.
+**Pythons&Boxes** is a sandbox game using Python for code, like its *temp* name.

 ## Game info

-Assets and data are stored in some .json file, so anyone can change it for fun.
+Assets and data are stored in some .json file, so you can change it for fun.

 Multiplayer is not in our plan.